deepaksharma9128/sigma2.o/README.md

 # sigma2.o
-this is sigma 2.0 repo
+this is sigma 2.0 repo.
+Deepak Sharma